timruiterkamp/laadpalen-app/README.md

 ---

 ## Recommendations
-As this is a proof of concept, it's not build for specific edge cases.
+As this is a proof of concept, it's not built for specific edge cases.
 That's why we drafted up some things to think about when really implementing this concept.

 - In this proof of concept we've assumed all submitted issues are real.
 How do you handle fake issues?
 - What kind of insights would be valuable to the organizations?
 We've not been able to meet with any of them, so this would be an interesting conversation to have.